Where to Watch FIFA World Cup 2026 in Mexico

 | Azteca 7 | Spanish | Free over-the-air | Free 32-match package with every Mexico match and selected knockout windows. |

-Free and Hybrid Routes
+Free and Hybrid Operations

 Free vs Paid Streaming Options